chrisburnell/chrisburnell.com/src/posts/articles/2015-03-12-theming-pinboard.md

 ---
 date: 2015-03-12T10:00:00+0000
 title: Theming Pinboard
-lede: I recently decided I would embark on the task of theming Pinboard.
+description: I recently decided I would embark on the task of theming Pinboard.
 Here's how I did it.
 tags:
   - css
   - ux